Sawa-E/TUS_notes/README.md

 # TUS_notes
 ## This is a class note from Tokyo University of Science.
-## It includes data for personal development.
+## Ihis includes data for personal development.